raspibolt/raspibolt/bonus/lightning/zap-desktop.md

 ### Update LND TLS certificate

-We allow connections to LND gRPC from the local area network.
+We enable access to LND through Remote Procedure Calls (RPC), allowing the Zap Desktop application to communicate with LND directly.
+This access is restricted to devices on the local network.

-* Open the LND configuration file
+* With user "admin", open the LND configuration file

   ```sh
   $ sudo nano ~/.lnd/lnd.conf